aspose-ocr/Aspose.OCR-Documentation/cpp/developer-reference/recognition-settings/_index.md

 Enum | Value | Behavior
 ---- | ----- | --------
-`ASPOSE_OCR_ALL` | -1 | Do not detect image defects (default).
+`ASPOSE_OCR_NONE` | 0 | Do not detect image defects (default).
+`ASPOSE_OCR_DETECT_DARK_IMAGES` | 1 | Detect low contrast between text and background.<br />Such areas may not be recognized accurately, and their content may even disappear in the recognition results.
-`ASPOSE_OCR_SALT_PEPPER_NOISE` | 1 | Detect [salt-and-pepper noise](https://en.wikipedia.org/wiki/Salt-and-pepper_noise) (impulse noise) that often occurs in digital photographs taken in low light conditions.
+`ASPOSE_OCR_DETECT_SALT_PEPPER_NOISE` | 2 | Detect [salt-and-pepper noise](https://en.wikipedia.org/wiki/Salt-and-pepper_noise) (impulse noise) that often occurs in digital photographs taken in low light conditions.
 It appears as random white and black pixels.<br />This type of noise can cause certain characters to be misidentified or non-existent characters such as dots or commas to appear in recognition results.
-`ASPOSE_OCR_DARK_IMAGES` | 2 | Detect low contrast between text and background.<br />Such areas may not be recognized accurately, and their content may even disappear in the recognition results.
-`ASPOSE_OCR_CURVED_TEXT` | 4 | Detect image areas containing cylindrical curvature distortions.<br />Such areas may not be recognized accurately or not recognized at all.
+`ASPOSE_OCR_DETECT_CURVED_TEXT` | 4 | Detect image areas containing cylindrical curvature distortions.<br />Such areas may not be recognized accurately or not recognized at all.
-`ASPOSE_OCR_BLURED_IMAGE` | 8 | Detect blurry images, the recognition accuracy of which may be insufficient without preprocessing.<br />Unlike other defect detection algorithms, this one cannot detect individual areas of the image.
+`ASPOSE_OCR_DETECT_BLURED_IMAGE ` | 8 | Detect blurry images, the recognition accuracy of which may be insufficient without preprocessing.<br />Unlike other defect detection algorithms, this one cannot detect individual areas of the image.
 If it detects blurry text, the entire image area is returned.
+`ASPOSE_OCR_DETECT_GLARES` | 16 | Detect highlight areas in an image caused by uneven lighting, such as spot lights or flash.<br />Such areas usually have low contrast, which can negatively affect recognition accuracy or even lead to some texts not being recognized.
+`ASPOSE_OCR_DETECT_EXTRA_BOLD_TEXT ` | 32 | Detect very thick characters on an image.<br />Such characters may be recognized incorrectly.
-`ASPOSE_OCR_ALL` | 9999 | Detect all supported image defects.
+`ASPOSE_OCR_DETECT_ALL` | 9999 | Detect all supported image defects.

 ## Example